debajyotidatta/RecurrentArchitectures/README.md

 ### Why this?
 What is the goal?

 The goal of this repository is to write all the recurrent architectures from scratch in tensorflow for learning purposes.
 This is a Work-In-Progress.
 I plan to implement some more architectures and publish the results and performances for all of them.
 The inspiration for this post was the last paragraph of this post: [Understanding LSTMs](http://colah.github.io/posts/2015-08-Understanding-LSTMs/) Chris Olah mentioned two papers that did extensive study on recurrent architectures and I wanted to implement all the architectures in these two papers.
 A short Google search resulted that Jim Flemming already did half the work [here](https://medium.com/jim-fleming/implementing-lstm-a-search-space-odyssey-7d50c3bacf93#.89xd4s9ii), so I decided to implement all the remaining architectures of Jozefowicz's paper.
+(I also updated parts of his code so that all the architectures work in the newest version of tensorflow.
 Both these papers are fantastic and worth a read.
 Feel free to send me a pull request if you spot an error and/or find other papers with recurrent architecture variants.
 As and when time permits, I will implement them.
 All the implementations are in Tensorflow (0.12).

 ### Deep Learning Recurrent Architectures
  -  [LSTM Network Variants](https://medium.com/jim-fleming/implementing-lstm-a-search-space-odyssey-7d50c3bacf93#.89xd4s9ii) This tutorial has a very nice approach to creating variations of LSTM Networks.
 A good approach to learning how to code a new network architecture and more importantly a methodical approach to understanding the gates in LSTM